 “There are furniture makers who are great craftsmen, and there are those who are great designers.
 Gareth Neal is a rare find.
-He’s both” Christopher Wilk of Victoria and Albert Museum speaking to the New York Times
+He’s both.”
+Christopher Wilk, V&A Museum.

 A piece created by Gareth Neal is the first thing that visitors see at the Victoria and Albert museum’s furniture gallery.
 But the soft-spoken Briton actually considers his mission to be much more than just designing and making furniture.